TheMLGuy/IllumioCodingChallenge/README.md

     a.
 When user provides an empty url
     b.
 When user provides a valid url but it does not generate a response
     c.
 When user provides a valid url and it generates a response
     d.
+When user  provides the same valid url that has been seen before
+    e.
 When user provides an invalid url
-    e.
+    f.
 When user provides an invalid url for the third time
-    f.
+    g.
+When user gives the same invalid url
+    h.
 Combinations of inputs for url like ftp/http/https, url with or without port, ip or localhost or domain and so on A file called test.py is attached as part of the solution.
 This can be executed using pytest from command line in the following manner: